-Section 8: Amending a Cost Share Application/Budget
+Section 9: Amending a Cost Share Application/Budget

 It is sometimes necessary to amend an existing cost share allocation.
 All efforts should be made to use pre-approved contingency projects.
 Notification prior to the use of a contingency is required.
 Any request to amend is generally initiated by the grantee, although occasionally ISDA may initiate the amendment.
-Changes that need to be submitted to ISDA for approval include, but are not limited to: additions or subtractions to the AOP, deviation from the priority of accomplishing the AOP, and/or any other changes that may impact the completion of the originally funded AOP.
-Grant Amendment Requests (Exhibit 10) must be submitted and approved prior to purchase or performance of the requested activity.
-Approved amendments will become addenda or exhibits to the original disbursement agreement.
+Changes that need to be submitted to ISDA for approval include,

 Amendment requests fall into two categories: requests of less than 10% (cumulative) of total approved budget and requests of 10% or more (cumulative) of total approved budget.
+If approved by ISDA, budget changes will result in an amendment to the participant's disbursement agreement.
+This process will take several days to complete.